European shares pause near 2-month high; HSBC falls

 LONDON, Aug 5 (Reuters) - European shares paused near two-month highs on Monday as disappointing results from global bank HSBC revived concerns about earnings from emerging markets and offset gains for domestic-oriented stocks such as Lloyds .

-Shares in HSBC fell 4.4 percent in volume more than twice its 90-day average after the bank reported below-forecast earnings for the first half of the year, when its profits from Latin America more than halved.
+Shares in HSBC fell 4.6 percent in volume more than 1-1/2 times its 90-day average after the bank reported below-forecast earnings for the first half of the year, when its profits from Latin America more than halved.

 The update mirrored weak emerging-market revenues from a number of large European companies, including drinks group Diageo and French drugs company Sanofi last week, as countries such as Brazil struggle with rising borrowing costs and volatile markets.

-“There is a significant slowdown in emerging markets and that’s an important theme,” said Andy Ash, head of sales at Monument Securities.
+“There is a significant slowdown in emerging markets and that’s an important theme,” Andy Ash, head of sales at Monument Securities, said.

-He said the fall in HSBC came after it had risen 8.6 percent in the past month, helped by flows into the stock by investors who sold out of Barclays when the UK lender announced a cash call last week.
+He said the fall in HSBC was magnified by recent flows into the stock, which had risen 8.6 percent in the past month, from investors who had sold out of Barclays when the UK lender announced a cash call last week.

 The index has risen 5.7 percent in the past month, boosted by flows into developed market equities on the back of better economic data from the United States and, to a lesser extent, the euro zone.